sturob/faqueue/README.md

 Passed in on initialisation.

 __each([callback])__
-A function to process each queue item. *this* will be the queue item.
-If the function has a callback, that callback will be run to indicate the function is complete.
+A function to process each queue item.
+Inside the function *this* will be the current queue item.

+If the function definition receives a parameter, the function is expected to run the callback to indicate it has finished.

+If the function returns a callback, that callback is used to cancel any pending processing if .cancel() is called.

 __perBatch__
 How many queue items to process in each batch.